Semiconductor Industry Analysts

 How can chip startups prototype silicon affordably?

 MPW (Multi-Project Wafer) shuttle programs allow multiple chip designs to share fabrication costs on the same wafer, reducing prototype costs by up to 70%.
 These programs are available from major foundries including TSMC, SMIC, and GlobalFoundries.
+The key is reserving shuttle slots early and ensuring the backend implementation is converged before the submission deadline.

 What process nodes are available through MPW shuttles?